rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 **Prerequisite**

-Create a **linked service** in ADF for Azure Databricks.
-Refer to [How to create linked service for ADB in ADF](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-an-azure-databricks-linked-service)
+ * Create a **linked service** in ADF for Azure Databricks.
+Refer [How to create linked service for ADB in ADF](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-an-azure-databricks-linked-service)

-Create a **linked service** in ADF for **HDInsight**.
-Refer to [How to create linked service for HDInsight in ADF](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-adf#create-an-azure-storage-linked-service)
+ * Create a **linked service** in ADF for **HDInsight**.
+Refer [How to create linked service for HDInsight in ADF](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-adf#create-an-azure-storage-linked-service)

+ * Create a **linked service** in ADF for **stored procedure**.
+Refer [How to create linked service for Azure synapse analytics](https://docs.microsoft.com/en-us/azure/data-factory/load-azure-sql-data-warehouse#load-data-into-azure-synapse-analytics)

-**Raw data ingestion to Gen1 using ADB script in ADF**
+**Raw data ingestion using ADB script in ADF**

 Create a pipeline for data ingestion process using ADB activity..
 Refer [here](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook#create-a-pipeline) for more details.